 Use Good Soil

 Large pots will dwarf tiny seedlings, but in four weeks plants will fill out the container.
 Insert stakes at planting time.
 A simple wooden stake or stake tepee will support heirloom or indeterminate tomatoes well when you tie vines to the support.
-A traditional tomato cage works with bush (determinate) tomatoes and peppers.
+A traditional tomato cage works with bush (determinate) tomatoes and pepper plants.

 Water Well And Feed